 For example:

-The European Union REACH regulation addresses chemical substances used in consumer products.
+- The European Union REACH regulation addresses chemical use in products

 Helpful Tools and Resources for Jewelry and Fashion Learning